forrestfwilliams/s1bursts/README.md

 3. Turn a list of `BurstMetadata` objects into a STAC catalog
 4. Filter on catalog
 5. Request data present in filtered catalog over EDL HTTPS connection and return numpy arrays

+Check out the `example.ipynb` notebook to try out the workflow.